garybgenett/gary-os/README.md

 **OpenSSH**

-If remote access to GaryOS is needed, OpenSSH sshd is the absolute best option.
+If remote access to GaryOS is needed, OpenSSH 'sshd' is the absolute best option.

   ```
   passwd root